hdShang/arxiv-daily/docs/cs-LG/2025-06-02/papers/250601844v1-smolvla-a-vision-language-action-model-for-affordable-and-efficient-.md

 ---
 layout: default
-title: SmolVLA: A Vision-Language-Action Model for Affordable and Efficient Robotics
+title: "SmolVLA: A Vision-Language-Action Model for Affordable and Efficient Robotics"
 ---

 # SmolVLA: A Vision-Language-Action Model for Affordable and Efficient Robotics